randyzwitch/Twitter.jl/README.md

 [![Build Status](https://travis-ci.org/randyzwitch/Twitter.jl.png)](https://travis-ci.org/randyzwitch/Twitter.jl)

 Twitter.jl is a Julia package to work with the Twitter API v1.1.
-Currently, only the REST API methods are supported; once [streaming capabilities are added to Requests.jl](https://github.com/loladiro/Requests.jl/issues/19), the Streaming API methods will be created as well.
+Currently, only the REST API methods are supported; streaming APIs are supported by [Requests.jl](https://github.com/JuliaWeb/Requests.jl), but the accompanying methods have not been implemented at this time.

 ##Twitter.jl API

-Currently, all functions have required arguments for those parameters required by Twitter and an `options` keyword argument to provide a `Dict{AbstractString, AbstractString}` of optional parameters [Twitter API documentation](https://dev.twitter.com/docs/api/1.1).
+All functions have required arguments for those parameters required by Twitter and an `options` keyword argument to provide a `Dict{AbstractString, AbstractString}` of optional parameters [Twitter API documentation](https://dev.twitter.com/docs/api/1.1).
 Most function calls will return either a Julia `Dict` or a typed Array.
 Bad requests will return the raw `Response` composite type from Requests.jl for debugging purposes.

 DataFrame methods are defined for functions returning composite types: `TWEETS`, `PLACES`, `LISTS`, and `USERS`.
-Other DataFrame methods may be defined at a later date.

-Note that the API is subject to change in the coming few versions, but should stablize shortly.
+Note, 12/08/2015: While I vouch that I'll fix issues as they arise and accept pull requests (preferred!), I unfortunately don't have the time to add additional functionality to this package.

 ##Authentication